meteor-utilities/smart-publications/README.md

 const tasksSchema = new SimpleSchema({
   _id: {
     type: String,
-    public: true
+    publish: true
   },
   text: {
     type: String,
-    public: true
+    publish: true
   },
   createdAt: {
     type: Date,
-    public: true
+    publish: true
   },
-  owner: {
+  userId: {
     type: String,
-    public: true,
+    publish: true,
     join: {
-      collection: function () {return Meteor.users}
+      collection: function () {return Meteor.users},
+      fields: ['_id', 'username']
     }
   },
   username: {
     type: String,
-    public: false
+    publish: false
   }
 });
 Tasks.attachSchema(tasksSchema);
 ```

-- `public`: `true` or `false`, defines if a field is published or not.
+- `publish`: `true` or `false`, defines if a field is published or not.
 - `join.collection`: either a collection's name if it's a global object, or a function that returns the collection to join with.
+- `join.fields`: a list of fields to publish.
+If not specified, will default to all public fields.

 Note: fields possessing a `join` property should contain either a single `_id` or an array of `_id`s.